frickjack/misc-stuff/AWS/doc/lambda.md

 ### bundle

-Package the contents of the current directory into a `package.zip` file.
+Package the contents of the current directory into a `bundle.zip` file.
-This command will erase an existing `package.zip`.
+This command will erase an existing `bundle.zip`.

 ```
 $ arun lambda package